 Gamja Jorim - Korean Braised Potatoes in a sweet savory stick glaze with a hint of sesame.
-So easy to make and ready in 30 minutes!
+So easy to make.
+A fantastic Korean side dish ready in 30 minutes!

 What is Gamja Jorim?